hungptit/fastgrep/notes/fastgrep.md

 ---
 # First version of [fastgrep](https://github.com/hungptit/scribe_parser "A very fast grep like command")

-We have already had a fast file reading algorithm and to be able to create our first working version of fastgrep command we need below classes
+We have already had a fast file reading algorithm and next step we will create our first working version of fastgrep command using below classes

 * MessageFilter: This class is called within the file reading algorithm.
 It will take a string buffer break it into lines then display lines that match a given string pattern.
+Note that parsing line by line is not a fastest way to grep the content of a file, however, we will stay with this approach for the rest of this talk.

 * utils::Contains: This class check that a pattern is matched with a given text line.